willfarrell/alfred-workflows/CONTRIBUTING.md

 First off, thanks for you interest in contributing.
 Everyone who uses this repos really appreciates it.

 ## Issues
+### Suggest a Workflow
+Found or developed a workflow you think other developers will like?
+Provide a link to it's github page or Submit a Pull Request with a modified README.md.

 ### Package Managers
 If you're requesting a new repository be included, please include links to: